elastic/integrations/packages/cloud_security_posture/docs/README.md

 For more details refer to [AssumeRole API documentation](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html).

-To use an IAM role's ARN, you need to provide either a [credential profile](#use-a-shared-credentials-file) or [access keys](#use-access-keys-directly) along with the `role_arn` advanced option.
+To use an IAM role's ARN, you need to provide either a [credential profile](#use-a-shared-credentials-file) or [access keys](#use-access-keys-directly) along with the `ARN Role` option.
-`role_arn` is used to specify which AWS IAM role to assume for generating temporary credentials.
+`ARN Role` is used to specify which AWS IAM role to assume for generating temporary credentials.

-Note: If `role_arn` is given, the package will check if access keys are given.
+Note: If `ARN Role` is given, the integration will check if access keys are given.
 If they are not given, the integration will check for a credential profile name.
-If neither is given, the default credential profile will be used.
+If neither is given, the integration will try to assume with the EC2 attached role.

 ### AWS Permissions